 You will be monitored for a few hours after your biopsy.
 You will be asked to remain lying down to reduce the chance of bleeding.
 Your pulse and blood pressure will be monitored.
 Your biopsy samples will be sent to the laboratory for testing.
 You will be sent home when you are feeling well and the doctor feels that it is safe.

-After arriving home, contact your doctor if any of the following occurs: Bloody urine 24 hours after biopsy or a lot of blood in the urineDifficulty urinatingSigns of infection, including fever and chillsLightheadednessPain that is worse at biopsy sitePain that you cannot control with the medications that you have been givenA constant urge to urinatePain or burning when you urinateRedness or drainage at biopsy site
+Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: Bloody urine 24 hours after biopsy or a lot of blood in the urineDifficulty urinatingSigns of infection, including fever and chillsLightheadednessPain that is worse at biopsy sitePain that you cannot control with the medications that you were givenA constant urge to urinatePain or burning when you urinateRedness or drainage at biopsy site

 6/3/2011 DynaMed's Systematic Literature Surveillance